priyavatsya/Hacktoberfest-4/README.md

 [![GitHub issues by-label](https://img.shields.io/github/issues-pr/ows-ali/Hacktoberfest.svg)](https://github.com/ows-ali/Hacktoberfest/pulls?q=is%3Aopen+is%3Apr)

 This repository is mainly open to those who are looking to make some PR for the Hacktoberfest event, and to get started with GitHub and the open-source world.
-In this repository, you can find the solutions (as source code) for the problems in [HackerRank](https://hackerrank.com), [Codechef](https://codechef.com) or any other online platform
+In this repository, you can find the solutions (as source code) for the problems in [HackerRank](https://hackerrank.com), [Codechef](https://codechef.com) or any other online platform.

 ### Why contribute to this repository
 - Beginner-friendly
 - Create your first Pull Request on GitHub
-- Start with any problem of your choice on [HackerRank](https://hackerrank.com), [Codechef](https://codechef.com) etc
+- Start with any problem of your choice on [HackerRank](https://hackerrank.com), [Codechef](https://codechef.com) etc.
 - Chance of receiving a T-Shirt for participating in the [Hacktoberfest](https://hacktoberfest.digitalocean.com)

 ### How to Contribute (Updated)